-There is a defined gap that separates disadvantaged children from their more affluent peers.
+Just as there is an achievement gap in school performance, there is a school readiness gap that separates disadvantaged children from their more affluent peers.
 As early as 18 months, low-income children begin to fall behind in vocabulary development and other skills critical for school success.
-Parents play an enormous role in closing this gap, as do daycare providers, pediatricians, preschools programs and the broader community.
+Parents play an enormous role in closing this gap, as do daycare providers, pediatricians, preschools programs, and the broader community.

 Research shows that learning begins long before a child enters kindergarten.
-Children – even infants – soak up words, rhymes, songs and images.
-Developing vocabulary is particularly important.
+Children, even infants soak up words, rhymes, songs, and images.
+Vocabulary development is particularly important.
 A child’s health, and the timely recognition of developmental delays, is another critical aspect of school readiness.
+Doctors, care providers, and preschool teachers play a key role.